jar398/plotter/doc/branch-painting.md

   (a directive is a 'start' or 'stop' metadata node)

-The choice of command, and any parameters, are communicated via shell variables.
-Shell variables can be set using `export` or using the bash syntax `variable=value command`.
+The choice of command, and any parameters, are communicated via the `rake` syntax `variable=value command`.

 Branch painting is invoked using the `paint` family of rake commands.
-TL;DR: use `rake paint:paint CONFIG=x ID=y` where x is `beta` or
-`prod` and y is the id of the resource according to neo4j (and the publishing database).

-The shell variables / parameters are:
+Applicable parameters are:

-* `CONFIG`  - tag identifying configuration block in `config/config.yml`
+* `CONFIG`  - tag identifying configuration block within `config/config.yml`
 * `ID`   - resource id (relative to publishing site)

-    rake paint:paint CONFIG=beta ID=640

-The ordinary sequence of operations would be:
+The complete sequence of operations, if one is being very careful, would be:

  1. Set up the plotter config file
      1. Obtain a production admin token using